 Helping Our Most Vulnerable Change Their Life Stories

 Volunteers of America is a non-profit human services organization committed to serving people in need, strengthening families, and building communities.
 VOA - LA provides a variety of social services to Los Angeles area communities such as Head Start programs, Upward Bound college prep programs, veterans’ services, homeless shelters, low-income housing program as well as drug and alcohol rehabilitation.
 Learn more at www.voala.org.

 Pathways is the largest homeless shelter in Los Angeles, providing a diverse group of services, including: Comprehensive Case Management Services, Affordable Housing Assistance, Transitional Housing Programs, Permanent Housing Placements, JWCH Mobile Clinic, Department of Health Services, USC-HIV Study/Prevention.

 JOB SUMMARY AND PURPOSE

-Job Developer (Entry) serves on a team that is the central point of contact to coordinate and provide job placement and support services for assigned clients.
+A Job Developer - Entry serves on a team that is the central point of contact to coordinate and provide job placement and support services for assigned clients.

 DUTIES AND RESPONSIBILITIES

-- Conduct employability assessments of potential participants, this includes, but is not limited to assessing level of ability, readiness for work, physical and mental capabilities of participants, educational background, skills, and identification of challenges and barriers to employment.
+- Conduct employment ability assessments of potential participants, this includes, but is not limited to assessing level of ability, readiness for work, physical and mental capabilities of participants

-- Develop a resource base of employers committed to giving priority hiring attention to homeless clients.
+- Develop a resource base of employers committed to giving priority hiring attention to HVRP

 - Represent the interests of the agency, (Volunteers of America Greater Los Angeles) the program and its participants in all networking and public relations opportunities.